First Recorded: 722AD as Suth Seaxe (Over 150 years before the first documented use of England, as Englaland in around 890AD)

 In the South of the county, land slopes from the coastal plain gradually up to the ridge of the South Downs.
 The steep slopes of the north side fall down to the weald, an irregular plain broken by long, deep valleys.
 Further north is the forest ridge starting east of Horsham and reaching its end in the centre of St Leonard’s Forest.
 The features of the ridge are pine, birch and larch trees, which includes Ashdown Forest.
 The county’s highest point is Blackdown Hill.
 The main rivers of Sussex are the Arun, Cuckmere, Ouse, and Rother.
 The Seven Sisters, at the mouth of the River Cuckmere is a major Sussaxon landmark.

 There are many monuments within the county.
 Bodiam Castle is the most “castle-looking” castle in England.
 Battle Abbey was built by William the Conqueror, who said he would build a church on the site if God gave him victory in the Battle of Hastings of 1066.
 Pevensey Castle features Roman defences used to prevent Saxon invasion.
 The Georgian Royal Pavilion in Brighton was originally entirely out of keeping with the Prince Regent’s enthusiasm for architectural fireworks, and therefore was decorated in an oriental mode.
-Chichester Cathedral, is famous for its artistic treasures which span from Norman times to the present day.
+Chichester Cathedral, in the county’s Capital, is famous for its artistic treasures which span from Norman times to the present day.
+Sussex is well known for its unique bonfire traditions.
+Lewes, the county town, hosts the largest of the bonfire celebrations each November 5th.

 The American Express Community Stadium, home of Brighton & Hove Albion FC